Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: LLM Techniques for Narrative Tasks

 In comparison, \cite{sun-etal-2024-event} develop a few-shot prompting to extract causal events from distinct story events.
 They find that their technique can generalise to different LLMs such as Yi-34B-chat, Llama-2-13B-chat.
 It also outperformed supervised learning methods on other language models such as GPT2-large and T5 large.
 To improve performance, \cite{marino2024integrating} prioritised a detailed prompt over one that optimised cost using GPT-4-turbo.
 The prompt includes a system prompt for context (which includes a role prompt) and output format, and a user prompt supplying necessary documents.
 It was crafted using strategies from OpenAI's prompt engineering guide\footnote{\url{https://platform.openai.com/docs/guides/prompt-engineering}}.

-Role-prompting is popular strategy chosen by several methodologies \citep{piper-bagga-2024-using,troiano_clause-atlas_2024,chun_aistorysimilarity_2024,marino2024integrating,bae-kim-2024-collective}. \cite{piper-bagga-2024-using} use a zero-shot prompting framework that consists of: role prompt, framing question, ordinal scale, narrative feature, and individual passage to quantitatively classify the degree of presence of narrative discourse features \citep{genette1980narrative,herman2009basic}. \cite{harel-canada-etal-2024-measuring} introduce a Mixture-Of-Personas (MoP) prompting strategy which builds on prior research demonstrating that large language model (LLM) performance can be improved by instructing them to adopt the persona of a domain expert.
+Role-prompting is popular strategy chosen by several methodologies \citep{piper-bagga-2024-using,troiano_clause-atlas_2024,chun_aistorysimilarity_2024,marino2024integrating,bae-kim-2024-collective}. \cite{piper-bagga-2024-using} use a zero-shot prompting framework that consists of: role prompt, framing question, ordinal scale, narrative feature, and individual passage to quantitatively classify the degree of presence of narrative discourse features \citep{genette1980narrative,herman2009basic}. \cite{harel-canada-etal-2024-measuring} introduce a Mixture-Of-Personas (MoP) prompting strategy which builds on prior research demonstrating that large language model (LLM) performance can be improved by instructing them to adopt the persona of a domain expert story writer.
 Each persona is designed to focus on a specific component of the Psychological Depth Scale, such as an AI specialising in empathy or one that assesses narrative complexity.
-By averaging the judgements of these varied personas, the evaluation gains a diversity of opinion that more accurately reflects the multifaceted nature of human assessment.
-The study also uses the plan and write approach similar to chain of thought.
+By averaging the judgements of these varied personas, the evaluation gains a diversity of opinion that better reflects multiple human annotators.
+The study also uses the plan and write approach similar to chain of thought. \redtext{However, the effective of role-prompts have also been called into question across broad domains \citep{zheng-etal-2024-helpful}.}

-Chain-of-thought prompting and iterative prompting strategies have also been explored \citep{halperin2024artificial,hobson-etal-2024-story}. \cite{chakrabarty2024art} use iterative prompting in story generation to expand the generated story until the output length reaches the desired amount, as they found that, in terms of word count, LLMs tend to produce outputs 20 to 50 percent more concise than intended.
-Contrary to other findings, they found that role-prompting and one-shot prompting did not increase the quality of the generated stories.
-For the evaluation method, they use chain-of-thought-prompting to answer yes or no criteria questions that assess creative writing.
-However they found that none of the LLM assessments correlated positively with expert assessments.
-They experimented with few-shot prompting but did not obtain significant correlation gains.
-This again demonstrates the difficulties of model comparison when evaluation methods aren't shared between studies, and have low correlation with human evaluators.

-Instead of giving the story as input, \cite{chun_aistorysimilarity_2024} found that, when relying story information stored in the model's parametric memory alone, (i.e. when the LLM encounters the text during its pre-training) LLMs produce outputs/ratings most aligned with human experts.
-They used prompts injected with a unique random string to avoid possible server-side caching to collect sample sets.
-Inference hyperparameters were set as temperature = 0.7, $\text{top\_p} = 0.5$, and $\text{response\_format} = \text{`json\_object'}$.
-They justified their decision as lower temperature values of less than 0.5 did not produce distributions with informative statistical spread values useful to gauge confidence levels.
-The study of story as an input during pre-training instead of during inference could be further explored.